Atlantis-Software/offshore-docs/adapters/interfaces.md

 + `Adapter.query(query,[ data,] cb)`

-## KVP (interface)
+## Datastore (interface)

 > ##### Stability: [1](http://nodejs.org/api/documentation.html#documentation_stability_index) - Experimental

-Adapters which implement the KVP provides access to a list of key/value pairs, which are sometimes called items.
+Adapters which implement the Datastore interface provides access to a list of key/value pairs, which are sometimes called items.
 Keys are strings.
 Characters `\ / : * ? " < > |` are not allowed in keys.

 ###### Adapter methods